Key Points:

 It’s a first-world problem, understood, but will travelers choose the Monorail over an Uber in that scenario to save a few bucks?

-Funding an Airport Expansion Could be Challenging
+Funding an Airport Expansion Will Be Challenging

 Previous efforts to extend the Monorail system, like this proposed extension to Mandalay Bay, have struggled to raise the necessary funds to proceed.